sunjerry019/nanosquared/README.md

 By default, we do not use the fit equation described in ISO 11146-1:2021 Section 9 due its large errors.
 Instead, we use the *M² Mode*, which fits the obtained caustic to the guassian beam equation:
 <p align="center"><img src="https://latex.codecogs.com/svg.image?\bg_white&space;\omega(z)&space;=&space;\omega_0&space;\sqrt{1&space;&plus;&space;(z&space;-&space;z_0)^2\left(\frac{M^2\lambda}{\pi\omega_0^2}\right)^2}" title="\bg_white \omega(z) = \omega_0 \sqrt{1 + (z - z_0)^2\left(\frac{M^2\lambda}{\pi\omega_0^2}\right)^2}" /></p>
 This obtains the M² parameter as one of the fit parameters.

-### Logging
-All logging is provided by the `LoggerMixIn` class under `common/helpers.py`.
-All component classes inherit `LoggerMixIn`, which provides the method `self.log()`.
-This allows easy control of the log level and the way logging is handled in the entire project.

 ## Troubleshooting
 ### WinCamD is not giving my any data/no DataReady events are fired